swarmstack/swarmstack/README.md

 ---

 ### FIREWALL MANAGEMENT USING ANSIBLE:
-You can now use the ansible playbook in the [ansible](https://github.com/swarmstack/swarmstack/blob/master/ansible/README.md) folder to manage the firewalls on your EL7 Docker swarm cluster.
-For other distributions see the manual method below for now.
+You should consider using the ansible playbook in the [ansible](https://github.com/swarmstack/swarmstack/blob/master/ansible/README.md) folder to manage the firewalls on your EL7 Docker swarm cluster.
+For other distributions, see the manual method below for now.

 ### MANUAL FIREWALL MANAGEMENT: